4dn-dcic/foursight-core/docs/source/index.rst

 API Documentation
 -----------------

-Foursight-CORE uses autodoc to generate documentation for the foursight_core and chalicelib.
-You can find the autodocs in the ``Foursight_core API Documentation`` and ``Chalicelib API Documentation`` files.
+Foursight-CORE uses autodoc to generate documentation.
+You can find the autodocs in the ``Foursight_core API Documentation`` file.

 Foursight and Foursight-CGAP